T-Litt-zz/filesort/README.md

 # filesort
 This is a python script that sorts files into subdirectories either by their name or fileformat.
-Releases compiles the filesort_GUI.pyw file using pyinstaller.
+Releases compiles the filesort.pyw file using pyinstaller.

 # disclaimer
 Please be aware that this is not perfect so make sure to test it before using it on any important files.